 Let's all make conscious efforts to not make periods seem like such a taboo.
 The pain and discomfort it comes with is enough trouble for us to have to add feeling ashamed to it.
 We deserve peace.
 Ah ahn!— Hafeezah. (@i_am_feezah) January 16, 2021

-She wrote the article following the uproar on social media about her parenting techniques; some simply believed young boys did not need to learn about menstruation.
+She wrote the article following the uproar on social media about her parenting techniques; some people believed young boys did not need to learn about menstruation.
 Therefore, Ahrens wrote, "One thing is clear: Menstruation is still a major gender taboo that we have not let go of, but I’m doing my best to raise men who see past it."
 She shared what it was like to educate her sons about periods, explaining to them that "bleed-throughs happen" and "kindness and understanding from any person" can go a long way.

 One day, I needed to get pads, so I went to the pharmacy with my male friend to get some.
 When I was trying to decide what brand and flow type to pick, he asked how they differed, and I explained to him in full detail.
 I even gave him the one I was holding to feel the texture.— Hafeezah. (@i_am_feezah) January 16, 2021